• Home

 • What actually happens at Up Helly Aa?

 There are 11 Up Helly Aas in total across Shetland between January and March each year.
-The biggest and most well-known is Lerwick Up Helly Aa, so here's a brief summary of what happens on the day.
+The first is Scalloway Fire Festival which usually takes place the second week of January.
+The biggest and most well-known is Lerwick Up Helly Aa, which takes place on the last Tuesday in January.
+For a full overview of what happens at Lerwick Up Helly Aa and how you can get involved as a visitor, read this blog post.

 • Are visitors welcome at Up Helly Aa?